z-esmaily/Spawn_Gradient_Descent/README.md

-# Spawn Gradient Descent (SpGD)
+# Spawn Gradient Descent

+## About the Project
 <p align="justify">
 <em>Official Python implementation of the manuscript "Spawning Gradient Descent (SpGD): A Novel Optimization Framework for Machine Learning and Deep Learning" by Moeinoddin Sheikhottayefe, Zahra Esmaily, and Fereshte Dehghani.</em>
 </p align="justify">

- The core implementation of this project was done by [Zahra Esmaily](https://github.com/z-esmaily).
+The core implementation was done by [Zahra Esmaily](https://github.com/z-esmaily).
 We acknowledge [Abolfazl Nasr](https://github.com/abolfazlnasr) for developing the pip package for this project.

 ## Contributors
 - **Core Developer:** [Zahra Esmaily](https://github.com/z-esmaily)